arunprakashpj/Deploying-CICD-Pipeline-in-Azure/README.md

-* Successful deploy of the project in Azure Pipelines.
+* Deployed the project successfully in the Azure Pipelines.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).

 ![Screenshot](https://github.com/arunprakashpj/Deploying-CICD-Pipeline-in-Azure/blob/main/Screenshots/azuredevops/pipeline_deploy.PNG)